algosup/2024-2025-project-2-serious-game-team-1/documents/Functional_Specifications.md

 ##### b.
 Time developement

+We have 61 hours and 45 minutes dedicated to develop the game.
+This amount of time don't take in consideration any overtime that members can do during the project.

 #### 2. Environment

-- MacOS on development
-- Visual Studio Code
+- Visual Studio Code on documents
-- Godot
+- Godot on development
+- MacOS and Windows on development

 #### 3. Security

 - respect RGPD and data saving law

-## IV.
-Risk
+## V. Risk

 ### A. Competitors